Space.com on MSN

 For decades, scientists have theorized that the Milky Way Galaxy’s supermassive black hole, known as Sagittarius A* (Sgr A*), ...

-There's no denying that something massive lurks at the heart of the Milky Way galaxy, but a new study asks whether a ...
+There's no denying that something massive lurks at the heart of the Milky Way galaxy, but a new study asks whether a supermassive black hole is the only possible explanation.
+All measurements taken of ...

 What if the Milky Way’s central “black hole” isn’t a black hole at all?
 A new model proposes that an ultra-dense dark matter core could mimic its gravitational pull.